AYMENJD/pm2-restart-hook/README.md

 | `PARENT_ENV_KEY`             | The environment variable key used to identify the parent app                                            | `PM2_PARENT_APP`   |
 | `IGNORE_MANUAL_RESTARTS`     | If set to any value (e.g., `true`), manual restarts (`pm2 restart <app>`) will be ignored               | `true`          |
 | `CHILD_RESTART_DELAY_MS`     | The delay in milliseconds between restarting each child process to prevent system overload              | `200`              |

+> [!IMPORTANT]
+> You must be aware that some of PM2's automated restart features, most notably `cron_restart`, are categorized as 'manual' restarts within PM2's event system.
+Therefore, if you enable `IGNORE_MANUAL_RESTARTS`, restarts triggered by a cron schedule will **not** trigger the hook for child applications.

 **Example of setting a configuration variable:**